Concrete Floor Flatness Surveying – New York

 There are two basic floor categories: random traffic or wide open and defined movement traffic.
-Currently, fewer than 1% of the floors constructed in the US are classified as defined traffic or super flat floors.
-Floor Flatness Surveying is one of the top priority of the quality finishes.
+Currently, fewer than 1% of the US floors are classified as defined traffic or super flat floors.
+Floor Flatness Surveying is one of the top priorities of quality finishes.

-In very-narrow-aisle warehouses, forklifts travel 6-foot wide aisles between storage racks with the aid of rack-mounted rails or a wire guidance system embedded in the floor.
+Generally, In very narrow-aisle warehouses, forklifts travel 6-foot wide aisles between storage racks with the aid of rack-mounted rails or a wire guidance system embedded in the floor.

-While moving down the aisles, these lift trucks can raise their forks to retrieve or place products at various levels.
-For these forklifts to perform as intended, defined-traffic floors must be extraordinarily flat and level, or high tolerance floors.
+Moreover, while moving down the aisles, these lift trucks can raise their forks to retrieve or place products at various levels.
+Thus, for these forklifts to perform as intended, defined traffic floors must be extraordinarily flat and level, or high tolerance floors.
 The warehouse floor is the all-important surface that affects the speed, efficiency, and often the safety and movement of the distribution center operatives and their manually operated hardware.

-ACI 302.1R-04, “Guide for Concrete Floor and Slab Construction,” defines several classes of floors based on their intended use and the suggested method used for final finishing.
+As a matter of fact, ACI 302.1R-04, “Guide for Concrete Floor and Slab Construction,” defines several classes of floors based on their intended use and the suggested method used for final finishing.
 Class 9 are super flat floors and require critical surface tolerances.
 Profile quality is among the most important characteristics of any concrete floor.
-FF FL Numbers have been formalized in ASTM since 1987 (ASTM E 1155M) and in ACI since 1989 (ACI 117).
+FF/FL Numbers have been formalized in ASTM since 1987 (ASTM E 1155M) and in ACI since 1989 (ACI 117).

-The FF/FL System provides the specifier, contractor, and owner with a convenient and precise method for communicating the profile requirements, for testing the results, and for equitably resolving any out-of-compliance work.
+The FF/FL System provides the specifier, contractor, and owner with a convenient and precise method for communicating the profile requirements, testing the results, and equitably resolving any out-of-compliance work.

-DUOMIT offers professional flatness surveying to owners, developers, contractors, and end-users who are looking for the best industrial concrete floor slab they can get.
+In fact, DUOMIT offers professional flatness surveying to owners, developers, contractors, and end-users looking for the best industrial concrete floor slab they can get.
 We use the latest in digital flatness testing equipment, designed and built in the USA, to check both Defined and Free Movement floors.

-ASTM 1155 floor profiles (FF/FL) and joint stability measurements can be obtained with special Software.
-View results right from the phone or imports them into Desktop Report Generator to create professional reports for customers.
+Furthermore, ASTM 1155 floor profiles (FF/FL) and joint stability measurements can be obtained with special Software.
+Thus, view results right from the phone or imports them into Desktop Report Generator to create professional reports for customers.

-A streamlined App designed to provide the client with a suggested layout pattern when gathering measurement data in accordance with ASTM E1155-14 and E1155M-14.
+Lastly, a streamlined app is designed to provide the client with a suggested layout pattern when gathering measurement data according to ASTM E1155-14 and E1155M-14.

-Random-traffic super flat floors should support traffic in all directions.
-They are typically required for gymnasiums, ice rinks, warehouses where air-pallets are used, and television or movie studios where camera dollies must operate.
+Firstly, random-traffic super flat floors should support traffic in all directions.
+So, they are typically required for gymnasiums, ice rinks, warehouses where air-pallets are used, and television or movie studios where camera dollies must operate.

 Proper floor flatness is essential for the following reasons: